A Car Accidents Lawyer Willing to Take on the Insurance Company

 - Permanent impairments

 - Reduced quality of life

 Because there are no bills or receipts to establish general damages, they become a point of negotiation with the insurance company.
 Mr. Kenison works closely with his clients to document all of the intangible ways the car accident has impacted their life so the information is readily available at the time of settlement.

-If you were injured in a collision and you believe the other driver was at fault, you need to act quickly to protect your right to compensation.
+If you were injured in a collision and you believe the other driver was at fault due to distraction, speeding, intoxication, or other negligence, you need to act quickly to protect your right to compensation.
 First, seek medical treatment immediately if you have not done so already.
 This is crucial for your well-being, and for your ability to collect damages at a later date.
 Second, contact an attorney to schedule a consultation.
 Kenison Law Office meets with car accident victims without charge or obligation.